 How much will the insurance company offer?

 If you have been injured in an auto or truck accident, the insurance adjuster has information that you do not have.
 Insurance adjusters are knowledgeable and experienced.
-They are not bad people, but their interests are in conflict with yours.
+They are not necessarily bad people, but their interests are in conflict with yours.
 The adjuster will use that information, knowledge and experience for the benefit of his or her employer.
 His or her employer is the insurance company.
 The insurance company makes more money if they pay you less for your claim.
 Level the playing field a little by learning some of what they know.

 1. How the Insurance Company is Viewing Your Claim